 Nylon frieze carpeting is recommended for both dogs and cats because it has a tightly twisted tuft that is higher than most other carpets.
 This is a high-quality carpet — if it's from one of the best carpet brands — and nylon frieze will need to be vacuumed more often to keep it clean.

-Stain-resistant carpet is good, but soil resistant carpet is even better.
+Stain-resistant carpet is good, but soil-resistant carpet is even better.
 Pets bring in dirt every time they return from outside.
 A carpet that keeps the dirt on top so it can easily be vacuumed is a good one to consider.
-If you are worried about stains as well as dirt, have a moisture protection pad installed between the carpet and the padding.
+Wall-to-wall carpeting also provides a slip resistant surface for pets, especially older dogs.

-It is important to clean up any spills or pet accidents immediately when the liquid "pools" on top of the carpet fibers.
+It is important to clean up any spills or pet accidents immediately when the liquid pools on top of the carpet fibers.
 When doing this, be careful not to push the liquid into the carpet.
 Lay a paper towel or absorbent cloth carefully on top of the spill and it should absorb away from the wool carpet immediately.

-It is has a softer texture, is highly stain resistant like wool, and is extremely durable.
+It looks like nylon but has a softer texture, is highly stain resistant like wool, and is extremely durable.
 The stain resistance is similar to wool because, unlike typical stain resistant carpeting that has the resistant coating sprayed on top of it, the Triexta has the stain resistance built in to the fibers.